jlin322/DiscordBotWorkshop/Intro.md

 # Workshop Setup

-Before you can make a discord bot, you first have to create a discord account, application, bot, and last but not least, a discord server.
-Once these are created, you combine them by registering your bot in your guild.
+Before you can make a discord bot, you first have to create a discord account,an application,a bot, and last but not least, a discord server.
+Once these are created, you combine them by registering the bot in your guild.

 ## Discord Account Creation

 Head over to https://discord.com/register and fill out the form to create an account.
-If you already have an account, you could skip this step by just logging into it.
+If you already have an account, you could skip this step by just logging in.

 ## Creating a Discord Application